 I also partied the night before in the more famed Paceville, leaving me less than enthused to admire typical Easter celebrations.
 But the story of that night is for another time.

 Every event space, bar, club, and street corner was packed with local deejays spinning tunes from techno to top-40.
-The fashion, revealing clothing, festive drinking, and social environment turned Cospicua from a quiet neighborhood to a party town even in the afternoon that would rival New York City’s famed brunch clubs.
+The fashion, revealing clothing, festive drinking, and the social environment turned Cospicua from a quiet neighborhood to a party town even in the afternoon that would rival New York City’s famed brunch clubs.

 The following photos represent my experience in Cospicua during Easter Sunday.
 As you can see, it’s far from your average Sunday picnic, unless you picnic so hard the streets have to close!

 I did not stick around too late to know what happened that night.
-Neither did most I imagine.
+Neither did most, I imagine.

 This post was made possible as a result of the Blog Island Malta campaign which was created and managed by iambassador in partnership with the Malta Tourism Authority and the support of Air Malta.
 All opinions are of an Unfinished Man (our own).